AntoinePassemiers/Cython-Project-Template/README.md

 ---

-Creating long-term Cython projects can be laborious, especially when it comes to writing a setup.py file.
+Creating long-term Cython projects can be laborious, especially when it comes to writing a setup.py file with NumPy support.
 This repository hosts a general-purpose setup.py file that allows arbitrary project structures and hierarchies, as well as code template.
 It allows you to: